Where are the pins made?

 Can I get less than 50 pins made of a design?

-Technically...yes, but you will be billed as if you got 50 because that is the min for it being worth their time, so getting 30 but paying for 50 is doable but not the best value.
+Technically…yes, but you will be billed as if you got 50 because that is the min for it being worth their time, so getting 30 but paying for 50 isn’t really worth it unless you really only need a smaller amount.

 Do I see a physical sample to approve before production?